 There are various types of test doubles:

 spy.
 Although they are often used interchangeably in practice, in theory those terms describe different concepts.
-George Meszaros was the first to elaborate on the subject in his 2007 book xUnit Test Patterns: Refactoring Test Code.
+Gerard Meszaros was the first to elaborate on the subject in his 2007 book xUnit Test Patterns: Refactoring Test Code.
 According to his terminology:

 Stubsare used when we want to emulate existing functionality by providing our own implementation.

 Example: A stub may be used to replace a function that fetches records in a database table by their id.
 Instead of the database, our method looks in an array of predefined objects used as test data.